semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 being added to an existing Pipeline.
 This means that it will run much faster than the same Pipeline with that job.

-This can be very useful for checking things.
+This can be very useful for checking things out before adding a command into a pipeline.

-When a job is created this way, it cannot be seen in the UI of Semaphore 2.0.
+When a job is created this way, it cannot be viewed in the UI of Semaphore 2.0.

 ### sem attach